docksal/docksal/docs/fin/custom-commands.md

 Passing parameters also works: `fin updb -y`.
 The command description will be visible in `fin help` and the full command help will be available via `fin help updb`.

-Note: `drush updb` this is a Drupal-specific example.
+Note: `drush updb` is a Drupal-specific example.

 ## Available variables